AUSeniorDesign/TGE-API/README.md

 <a name="run"></a>
 ### Run

+Running the Node application both serves the TGE API, as well as the webpack-ed React application that serves as the Admin Portal.

+When running the application locally, the admin portal homepage can be found at ```localhost:3000```, and all API endpoints at their respective routes as defined in the `server/routes` directory.

 The entry point of the Node app is ```server/server.js```, and you can spin it up with any of the following commands:

 ```